 Our email address is firstname.lastname@example.org

 The Family Court Office number is (608) 328-9429.
 If no one is available to take your call, please leave a message.
-Please include your name, your telephone number, your case number, and the reason for your call.
+Please speak slowly and include your name, your telephone number, your case number, and the reason for your call.
 Our office is not staffed full time but we will respond as soon as possible.

 We do not have a FAX machine.